 The Corporation was party to an employment agreement entered into with Mr. Ronald Kurtz dated February 26, 2019 (the "VP Agreement").
 Mr. Kurtz became VP Engineering on March 1, 2019 and assumed all responsibilities related to product development and technical support of the commercial installed base.
+Mr. Kurtz resigned as VP Engineering effective on March 17, 2023.

 Pursuant to the terms of the VP Agreement, Mr. Kurtz was entitled to a base salary of \$175,000 per annum.
-The VP Agreement provides that the Corporation may terminate Mr. Kurtz's employment at any time for just cause, without notice or payment in lieu of such notice, subject to any minimum entitlements provided to Mr. Kurtz under the ESA.
+The VP Agreement provided that the Corporation may terminate Mr. Kurtz's employment at any time for just cause, without notice or payment in lieu of such notice, subject to any minimum entitlements provided to Mr. Kurtz under the ESA.

-The VP Agreement provides that on a termination by the Corporation without cause, Mr. Kurtz will be entitled to (i) three (3) months of notice, or three (3) months of Mr. Kurtz's base salary (at the time of termination) in lieu of such notice (or any combination thereof at the Corporation's election), plus (ii) one (1) month of notice, or one (1) month of Mr. Kurtz's base salary (at the time of termination) in lieu of such notice for each completed year of service from the deemed date of service from Mr. Kurtz's base salary (at the time of termination) in lieu of such notice for each completed year of service from the deemed date of service from Mr. Kurtz's base salary (at the time of termination) in lieu of such notice (or any combination thereof at the Corporation's election).
+The VP Agreement provided that on a termination by the Corporation without cause, Mr. Kurtz will be entitled to (i) three (3) months of notice, or three (3) months of Mr. Kurtz's base salary (at the time of termination) in lieu of such notice (or any combination thereof at the Corporation's election), plus (ii) one (1) month of notice, or one (1) month of Mr. Kurtz's base salary (at the time of termination) in lieu of such notice for each completed year of service from the deemed date of service from Mr. Kurtz, and together with (i) and (ii), up to a combined maximum of nine (9) months of notice, or nine (9) months of Mr. Kurtz's base salary (at the time of termination).
 The entitlements are inclusive of any statutory entitlements that Mr. Kurtz may have under the ESA to notice or termination pay, severance pay (if any), and benefit continuation upon the termination of his employment without just cause, and in the event that Mr. Kurtz has any additional minimum statutory entitlements arising under the ESA, such entitlements will be provided to Mr. Kurtz.

-The VP Agreement also provides that Mr. Kurtz may resign on giving at least four (4) weeks' written notice to the Corporation; which notice period may be waived by the Corporation in whole or in part, subject to the ESA and the continuation of Mr. Kurtz's pay and benefits during such notice period.
+The VP Agreement also provided that Mr. Kurtz may resign on giving at least four (4) weeks' written notice to the Corporation; which notice period may be waived by the Corporation in whole or in part, subject to the ESA and the continuation of Mr. Kurtz's pay and benefits during such notice period.

-In connection with the VP Agreement, Mr. Kurtz also entered into an Option grant letter and is subject to standard covenants related to the confidentiality and ownership of Corporation information, non-solicitation and non-competition.
+In connection with the VP Agreement, Mr. Kurtz also entered into an Option grant letter and is subject to standard covenants related to the confidentiality and ownership of Corporation information, and certain restrictive covenants.